 When Is Crying During Pregnancy A Serious Problem?

-While crying and emotional breakdowns during pregnancy are not uncommon, in some cases, crying may also be a symptom of a serious underlying mental condition such as depression.
+While crying, emotional distress and breakdowns during pregnancy are not uncommon, in some cases, crying may also be a symptom of a serious underlying mental condition such as depression.

-Depression in pregnancy is called perinatal depression.
+Depression in pregnancy is called perinatal or prenatal depression.
 It is one of the common pregnancy conditions and may affect about one in seven women.
-The signs and symptoms of depression include (4):
+The signs and symptoms of prenatal depression include (4):

 - Moody behavior

-- Excessive crying or crying most of the time
+- Weeping or sobbing or crying most of the time

 - Feeling guilty or worthless